DaiNiusCer/DaiNiusCer/README.md

 - 👋 Hi, I’m @DaiNiusCer
 - 👀 I’m interested in motorcycles, airsoft
 - 🌱 I’m currently learning HTML CSS JS
-- 💞️ I’m looking to collaborate on FORNT END
+- 💞️ I’m looking to collaborate on FRONT END
 - 📫 How to reach me ...
 by e-mail d.cerkauskas@gmail.com
 by phone +37067922280